Last-place Bochum beats Bundesliga leader Union Berlin 2-1 - WHIZ News

 Union captain Christopher Trimmel made way for the more offensive-minded Tim Skarke in the 71st and Holtmann scored Bochum’s second almost immediately afterward.

-Union’s afternoon was summed up when Manuel Riemann saved former teammate Miloš Pantović’s penalty in the 78th.
+Union’s afternoon was summed up when Riemann saved former teammate Pantović’s penalty in the 78th.

-Pantović, who was playing his first game back at his former club since his summer switch, did score in injury time but it proved to be too late for Union.
+Pantović, making his first return since his summer switch, did score in injury time but it proved to be too late for Union.

+“We always said internally that we weren’t going to play the bottom team, but against Bochum,” Trimmel said.
+“They performed very well over the last few weeks.
+They also have a great mentality, you could see that today.
+When these things come together, you can sometimes lose against a team like that.”

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports